Rotating Gears of Hate

 Now for the scary part.
 We are going to do some coding.
 We will make five macros.
 There are many ways to do this, but here is mine:

-1. Create a new compendium called “Gear Macros” or something similar and keep the dialogue window open.
+compendiumcalled “Gear Macros” or something similar and keep the dialogue window open. - If you don’t have any

-5. Paste the code below in: Each macro will follow this pattern:
+Paste the code below in: Each macro will follow this pattern:

 Let’s pause and dissect this a bit so you understand what is happening.